 Offered: Fall, Spring.

-BUS 213 • Personal Financial Literacy 3 Credits
+BUS 213 • Personal Financial Literacy 4 Credits

 CHE 101 • Introduction to Chemistry 3 Credits

-Overview of atoms–their composition, ability to form bonds, and ability to interact as molecules.
+Overview of atoms–their composition, ability to form bonds, and to interact as molecules.
 Open to all students but tailored for nursing and allied health fields.

 Corequisites: Concurrent registration in CHE 101D is required.
 Offered: Fall, Spring.